-APGAR scoring is probably one of the biggest topics concerning OBGYN and newborn.
-But what does APGAR stand for and how does it work?
+APGAR scoring is an important topic concerning OBGYN and newborn nursing.
+But what does APGAR stand for, and how does it work?

 What is APGAR?

 APGAR is a scoring technique that helps medical professionals, especially nurses, to do a quick head-to-toe assessment of newborns.